Snehahv/OS-EX.11-IMPLEMENTATION-OF-DISK-SCHEDULING-ALGORITHMS/README.md

 ```
 ## OUTPUT:
 ![278818245-0868dcea-8d32-4ec7-af65-4bad297d4fde](https://github.com/Snehahv/OS-EX.11-IMPLEMENTATION-OF-DISK-SCHEDULING-ALGORITHMS/assets/119104131/9c578eb2-7153-4775-a65e-edc11202906b)
 ## RESULT:
 Thus, the implementation of the C program for first come first serve disc scheduling has been successfully executed.

 # DISK SCHEDULING SHORTEST SEEK TIME FIRST
 ## AIM:
 To write a program for the shortest seek time first method of disc scheduling.
 ## ALGORITHM:

-    Initialize variables and arrays for requests, total head movement, initial head position, and a counter.
+    1.Initialize variables and arrays for requests, total head movement, initial head position, and a counter.
-    Input the number of requests, the request sequence, and the initial head position from the user.
+    2.Input the number of requests, the request sequence, and the initial head position from the user.
-    Find the nearest request by looping through the requests, calculating the absolute difference from the current head position, and updating the head position based on the closest request.
+    3.Find the nearest request by looping through the requests, calculating the absolute difference from the current head position, and updating the head position based on the closest request.
-    Repeat this process until all requests are processed, marking completed requests with a large number.
+   4. Repeat this process until all requests are processed, marking completed requests with a large number.
-    Print the total head movement as the result of the SSTF disk scheduling.
+   5. Print the total head movement as the result of the SSTF disk scheduling.

 ## PROGRAM:
 ```